 We covered nonprofit matching gift software, which aids organizations in streamlining the processes involved with informing donors about matching gift programs and directing them to their employers’ matching gift submission forms.
 But what happens next?

 Thousands of companies utilize various CSR management platforms to facilitate their end of the matching gift programs.
-In these scenarios, your organization’s matching gift software (such as 360MatchPro) directs donors to a company’s online match request portal (such as Benevity, YourCause, CyberGrants, etc.).
+In these scenarios, your organization’s matching gift software (such as 360MatchPro) directs donors to a company’s online match request portal (such as Benevity, YourCause, CyberGrants, Millie, POINT, Selflessly, etc.).
 The donor provides essential donation information to fulfill the request, and they submit their match.

-Unfortunately, another potential roadblock comes into play when companies require verification of the initial donation as a condition of matching gift eligibility.
+Unfortunately, a potential roadblock comes into play when companies require verification of the initial donation as a condition of matching gift eligibility.
 However, nonprofits can streamline this process as well by pre-registering with top CSR platforms.
 When these software providers already have a nonprofit listed as a verified cause, it enables them to easily automate the verification of employee gifts, getting more matches approved in a timely manner.

 Artificial intelligence is another technological trend that is quickly picking up steam in both the for-profit and not-for-profit sectors.
 Artificial intelligence, or AI, is generally seen as an advancement in machinery that enables technology to conduct tasks typically reserved for human minds.